DOCUMENTARY DREAMS OF CHONTA

 Monica Cohen - Director/Producer

 Passionate Colombian filmmaker and music composer dedicated to social documentaries focusing on art and culture, Monica is the owner and founder of The Boom House Productions, a video and music production house based in Boston, MA.
-Monica moved to New York in 2010 and since then has collaborated in a wide variety of video and film projects as a Director, a Producer, DP and some times even as a sound mixer and a music composer.
+Monica moved to New York in 2010 and since then has collaborated in a wide variety of video and film projects as a Director, a Producer, DP and sometimes even as a sound mixer and a music composer.
 She has also worked in film distribution for dGenerate Films, as an assistant producer for Cine Institute and Crowing Roosters, and as an editor for Stick Figures and Big Fish Entertainment.
-She moved to Boston in 2015 where she Directed and Produced BOSTON'S LATIN QUARTER, a short documentary film about the importance of the preservation of cultural enclaves within a city.
-She co-produced MY NAME IS PEDRO, an award winning documentary film that premiered in Woodstock Film Festival in 2016 and continues to create powerful pieces rooted in storytelling sparking important conversations that put culture and art in the center of social transformation and human connection.
+She co-produced MY NAME IS PEDRO, an award winning documentary film that premiered in Woodstock Film Festival in 2016.
+She moved to Boston where she Directed and Produced BOSTON'S LATIN QUARTER (2019), a short documentary film about the importance of the preservation of cultural enclaves within a city.
+Monica's first award winning feature documentary film DREAMS OF CHONTA (2020), a story about the hopes and dreams of a talented musician from the Pacific coast of Colombia living undocumented in NYC, has been selected in multiple film festivals in the US and Latin America.
+Recently, Monica was one of the co-directors of CONNECTIONS:NO ONE IS AN ISLAND, a global multi-media interactive story about the connections and experiences people shared throughout the pandemic, a project that made it's debut at CPH:DOX in April 2021.
+Monica continues to create powerful pieces rooted in storytelling sparking important conversations that put culture and art in the center of social transformation and human connection.

 Cecilia Prestamo - Editor